 Here again the HD 4.50 is good but not great, a performance worthy of an above-average 7 out of 10.
 We found the active noise cancellation to be fairly competent when it came to muffling predictable background noise (think the whine of a plane or the constant murmuring din of a coffee shop).
 Without music, these sorts of noises were rendered to about 10% of their normal volume, which is good enough to ignore it and not let it distract you.
 With the noise cancellation turned on and music playing sounds like this were completely drowned out.

 Where the HD 4.50 struggled was with less predictable noises (think someone dropping a mug on a tile floor, or a sudden shout).
 While no active noise cancellation will be able to react quickly enough to drown out sudden loud sounds, some did better than others to at least minimize their surprise.
-Top models like the Bose QuietComfort and Sony MDR1000X can at least muffle some of those sorts of noises, but the HD 4.50 struggled to do so.
+Top models from Bose and Sony can at least muffle some of those sorts of noises, but the HD 4.50 struggled to do so.
 Overall this is a minor gripe, and we think the HD 4.50's noise cancellation is good enough to keep most people focused on their music, and the task at hand, without letting the outside world distract them too much.

 Notably, the TaoTronics TT-BH060 performed very similarly in our noise isolation testing.
 Yet another argument for spending $70 on the TaoTronics instead of $180 on the HD 4.50.